DRAFT - Stop Sucking at Async and Threading

 1.5 Multi-Core Machines

 In 2001, IBM created a CPU called the Power4.
 This CPU was the first multi-core CPU, but what does that mean?
 Well, think back to the von Neumann architecture.
 Rather than an entire CPU being the execution engine, a CPU core is now the execution engine, and a CPU can have multiple CPU cores.
-These CPU cores operate completely independently from each other, which means that multiple different programs can actually be executing at the same exact moment in time on a single CPU!
+These CPU cores operate completely independently from each other, which means that CPUs now have a number of execution engines equal to the number of CPU cores it has!

 1.6 The Execution Pass

-We've been talking about execution from the perspective of the hardware up until now.
+We've been talking a lot about execution from the perspective of the hardware up until now.
 We're software developers, not hardware... hardware developers?
 Is that what they're called?

 void main(){